Personal Property Coverage: Protecting Your Belongings at Home & Away

 $400,000 $200,000 $280,000

 You can usually raise or lower this percentage based on the actual value of your belongings.
-The type of homeowners policy you carry — HO-3 vs. HO-5 — also significantly affects how personal property claims are evaluated.
+The type of homeowners policy you carry, HO-3 vs. comprehensive HO-5, also significantly affects how personal property claims are evaluated.

 Special Sublimits for Valuables

 Standard policies place category sublimits on certain high-value or high-risk items.
-These caps apply within your total Coverage C limit, not in addition to it:
+These caps apply within your total Coverage C limit, not in addition to it, and they don't automatically increase when you raise your overall Coverage C limit.
+Here's a breakdown of typical sublimits seen on 2026 policies:

 Item Category Typical Theft Sublimit